psharanda/FixFlex/Readme/src/templates/README.md

 - Simple API with 2 functions and 4 specifiers, covering 99% of layout use cases
 - Lightweight, implementation is only 300 lines of code
 - Compatible with any other Auto Layout code
-- Basically generates a bunch of `NSLayoutConstraint` and `UILayoutGuide`
+- Basically generates a bunch of activated `NSLayoutConstraint` and `UILayoutGuide`
 - Super straightforward mental model
 - Typesafe alternative to VFL
+- Dynamic Type and Right-To-Left friendly
 - Automatically sets `translatesAutoresizingMaskIntoConstraints` to false
 - Supports iOS 12.0+ / Mac OS X 10.13+ / tvOS 12.0+